 International Chocolate Festival

 Each year in Obidos, the International Chocolate Festival takes place.
 Those visiting the walled city can experience the culture here with workshops and chocolate tastings.

 Artisans show off their artwork made entirely of chocolate.
-It is a fun way to get the whole family involved, even the kids.
-Get a ticket early, so you do not miss out.
+It is fun to get the whole family involved, even the kids.
+Get your ticket early so you do not miss out.

 Each summer, for three weekends, merchants and Portuguese artisans attend the Medieval Market in Obidos.
 This incredible four-day (Thursday-Sunday) festival takes place near the castle.

 The best time to visit Obidos is during the months of May to October.
 During these months, there is less rainfall, and the weather is warm.
 However, in the summer months (July & August), the city can be crowded with buses and tourists.
 To avoid the crowds, I suggest visiting early in the morning.

 Where to Stay in Obidos

 In Obidos, Pousada do Castelo is a romantic option for staying for a night.
 It is considered one of the world's seven wonders, dating back to the 12th century.
 The luxurious hotel consists of 14 rooms and 3 suites, each named after a king or queen who visited the town.

 Casa das Senhoras Rainhas is a renovated boutique hotel located within the walled city.
 In addition to one suite and nine guest rooms, many of these feature balconies.
 The restaurant serves great local wines and breakfast.